What to look for when choosing a window fitter?

 3. Ask to See Real Examples of Their Work

-Good window installers will happily provide photos and case studies of their work.
-Does the company have experience working on only new builds, older properties or both?
+It's good to notice if the company have experience working on only new builds, older properties or both?

 If you have an older property in Sussex, it is important the window installers you choose are capable and experienced to work on such buildings as they often require: